pivotal/docs-tap/services-toolkit/how-to-guides/authorize-claim-provisioner-classes.hbs.md

 The result is that `alice@example.com` is now authorized to create claims for the `bigcorp-rabbitmq` class in the `dev-team-1` namespace on the cluster.

-## <a id="bitnami-services"></a> Revoke default authorization for claiming from the pre-installed Bitnami services classes
+## <a id="bitnami-services"></a> Revoke default authorization for claiming from the Bitnami services classes

-By default, users with the `app-operator` user role are authorized to create claims for the provisioner-based classes which are part of the pre-installed [Bitnami Services](../../bitnami-services/about.hbs.md) package.
+By default, users with the `app-operator` user role are authorized to create claims for the provisioner-based classes which are part of the [Bitnami Services](../../bitnami-services/about.hbs.md) package.

 To revoke this authorization: